andrewt3000/MachineLearning/README.md

 if &alpha; is too low, convergance is slow. if &alpha; is too high, there is no convergance, because it overshoots the local minimum.

-Regularization - variable to control overfitting.
+Regularization (&lambda;) - variable to control overfitting.
+If model is underfitting, you need lower &lambda; if the model is overfitting, you need higher lambda.

 Underfitting - output doesn't fit the training data well. a.k.a has high bias.
 Overfitting - output fits training data well, but doesn't generalize well. aka has high variance.